Mt Harriet National Park, the most sought after wilderness

 | Mt Manipur entry gate cum permit counter |

-The peak was originally named after Harriet C. Tytler, second wife of Col. Robert Christopher Tytler who was the Superintendent of Convict Settlement at Port Blair and also primarily responsible for clearance of Mount Harriet area required for construction of summer house for the then British Chief Commissioner.
+The peak was originally named after Harriet C. Tytler, the second wife of Col. Robert Christopher Tytler, who served as Superintendent of the Convict Settlement at Port Blair and was primarily responsible for clearing the Mount Harriet area for the construction of the then British Chief Commissioner's summer house.

 ![]() |